 About Dr. Boadu:

 Dr. Frederick O. Boadu is a Professor in the Department of Agricultural Economics at Texas A&M University.
 He received a B.A. in Economics at Berea College, M.A.
 Program in Law and Economics at the University of Miami, J.D. in Law at Georgia State University, and Ph.D. in Agricultural Economics at the University of Kentucky.
-His research focuses on applying tools in law and economics to address issues in international trade law and economics, resource economics, and constitutional economics.
-He teaches a course in agricultural law.
+His research focuses on applying tools in law and economics to address issues in international trade law and economics, resource economics, and institutions in development.
+He teaches agricultural law and Land Economics courses.
+He has extensive research background in international development and works closely with the Center for Conflict and Development in the Department of Agricultural Economics.
+He has considerable projects and programs research experiences under the sponsorship of the major donor and multilateral organizations (USAID, World Bank, and FAO).
 Dr. Boadu is a 2005-2006 Risk Policy Fellow of the American Association for the Advancement of Science.

 Agricultural law, Marketing and Natural Resources

 Boadu, F., The Law and Economics of Agriculture in Sub-Saharan (December, 2016 Elsevier). https://www.elsevier.com/books/agricultural-law-and-economics-in-sub-saharan-africa/boadu/978-0-12-801771-5